jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 }
 ```

-Now we can create our object api with tweepy.
+For *bot.py*, we need first to provide a new Tweepy Open Authentication class with our consumer and access keys.

-We first need to grant with our consumer and access keys to a new tweepy Open Authentication class and initialize our tweppy module- just a quick reminder, in Python classes are denoted by capitalize names while modules are denoted by all-lowercase names.
+After, we need to initialize our Tweppy api module with the new *OAuthHandler* object - just a quick reminder, in Python classes are denoted by capitalized names while modules are denoted by all-lowercase names.

 ```python
 #!/usr/bin/python